EnigmaCurry/curlbomb/EXAMPLES.md

 proxy for the upstream script and verifies it's integrity in the process.

-Download the official [sandstorm](https://sandstorm.io/) installer script, verify it's GPG signature, make sure the signature was from support@sandstorm.io, then serve:
+Here's an example to download the official [sandstorm](https://sandstorm.io/) installer script, verify it's GPG signature, make sure the signature was from support@sandstorm.io, then
+serve:

     curl https://install.sandstorm.io | curlbomb --pipe run --signature https://install.sandstorm.io/install.sh.sig support@sandstorm.io